ECTS - English for Academic Purposes II

 • Listening • demonstrate critical listening skills to get the gist and key information from oral input.

-• Speaking • give theme-based short presentations.
+• Speaking • Articulate critical reflections and actively engage in-class discussions, • give theme-based short presentations.

 Course Content Academic skills such as reading comprehension, class discussions, use of academic vocabulary and critical analysis of texts; research assignments and review of the English language structure; skills such as listening and note-taking, analysis of written products, writing, presentation and use of technology.